hexaeight/Documentation/docs.md

 # Mobile Application

 ## PlayStores

 HexaEight Authenticator can be installed for Andorid from [Google Play Store](https://play.google.com/store/apps/details?id=com.companyname.hexaeightauth) as well as for iOS from [Apple Play Store](https://apps.apple.com/in/app/hexaeight-authenticator/id1584547289)

-Additional Instructions are available [HERE](https://www.hexaeight.com/docs/quick-instructions.html)
+Additional Instructions for Usage On Mobile are available [HERE](https://www.hexaeight.com/docs/quick-instructions.html)

 ## Best Practices To Protect Authentication Tokens